MPh-py/MPh/docs/limitations.md

 depend on Comsol being installed on the machine, this is but a minor inconvenience.

-Furthermore, there are some known, but unresolved issues with JPype's shutdown of the Java virtual machine.
-Most notably, pressing
+More importantly, there are some known, but unresolved issues with JPype's shutdown of the Java virtual machine.
+Notably, pressing
 <kbd>Ctrl+C</kbd> to interrupt an ongoing operation will usually crash
 the Python session.
 So do not rely on catching [`KeyboardInterrupt`][kbint] exceptions in application code.